mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 When working with IMUs you always need to differentiate between the local sensor coordinate system and the global world coordinate system.
-The former describes everything from the view of the sensor (i.e. directions are fixed based on the axes directions of the sensor).
+The former describes everything from the view of the sensor (i.e. when the sensor is rotated or moved the coordinate system is adjusted as well).
 The latter describes the sensors orientation and movement relative to a global reference frame set by global objects relevant for the performed measurement.
 If measuring human movement it makes sense to use the human body as the reference for our global frame.